-- 2.4.20.
+- 2.4.21.
 Most of the Borough falls within the West Cumbria Coastal Plain National Character Area.
-This area is characterised by inland views set against the Lake District, and a coastline that encompasses a diverse range of mudflats, shingle and pebble beaches, soft cliffs, dune systems and the barrier islands of Walney and Foulney. - 2.4.21.
+This area is characterised by inland views set against the Lake District, and a coastline that encompasses a diverse range of mudflats, shingle and pebble beaches, soft cliffs, dune systems and the barrier islands of Walney and Foulney. - 2.4.22.
 The coastline has a range of international and national designated nature conservation sites that are important for breeding seabirds, wintering waders and wildfowl, natterjack toads and specialist flora.
 Tranquillity, a strong sense of place and history all contribute to its recreational value, combined with its nature conservation interests associated with the coast.
-These features and the good network of footpaths and bridleways make the area attractive to residents and visitors. - 2.4.22.
-Industry also forms part of the landscape, with Devonshire Dock Hall being particularly visible in many parts of the town of Barrow, as are the offshore wind farms off the coast of Walney Island. - 2.4.23.
-Arising from these assets are the following key challenges: - Conserving and enhancing the Borough's landscape and biodiversity. - Maximising the multiple benefits of the natural environment. - Maintaining access, on foot, cycle and horseback.
+These features and the good network of footpaths and bridleways make the area attractive to residents and visitors.

+- 2.4.23.
+Industry also forms part of the landscape, with Devonshire Dock Hall being particularly visible in many parts of the town of Barrow, as are the offshore wind farms off the coast of Walney Island. - 2.4.24.
+Key challenges: - Conserving and enhancing the Borough's landscape and biodiversity. - Maximising the multiple benefits of the natural environment. - Maintaining access, on foot, cycle and horseback.